 Financial aid funds are awarded to students in "good faith" prior to the start of each academic semester.
-Federal law requires Washington State Community College to be able to prove that each student receiving financial aid actually commenced attendance for the semester.
+Federal law requires Washington State College of Ohio to be able to prove that each student receiving financial aid actually commenced attendance for the semester.
 Therefore, instructors are asked to submit attendance reports for students at the 15th day of the semester and again at 12 weeks.
 Summer term will have one attendance reporting at 15th day.
 Students in online classes must complete a documented academic activity during the first two weeks of the term in order to be considered in attendance for that class.
 If a student has never attended all of his/her classes, the student's financial aid will be cancelled.
-If the student fails to begin attendance in any of his/her classes, the student's financial aid will be adjusted to reflect the classes the student began attendance in as reported by the faculty member(s).
-The student will be responsible for all charges incurred following the WSCC institutional refund policy.
+If the student fails to begin attendance in any of his/her classes, the student's financial aid will be responsible for all charges incurred following the WSCO institutional refund policy.
 If the student stops attendance before the final disbursement, the student's financial aid will be adjusted accordingly.